maelou363/foodie_photo_pop/Readme.md

 ## What does it do and what does it need to fulfill?

-This project is my Milestone 1 project for Code Institute.
-The goal of this project was to have a place that a potential customer can land on and make it easy for them to view the companies work and get in contact with.
+The goal of the Foodie Photo Pop project was to have a place that a potential customer can land on and make it easy for them to view the companies work and get in contact with.
 It's clean design that puts the portfolio of the photographer front and center.
+'Walking the talk' was my thinking for this project.
+You can see what the work the photographer has done and intrigue the potential customer to reach out asking about services.
+I specifically left the services information vague so that it would jump start a conversation between the business and potential customer.

+This was my first of four Milestone Projects that are a part of the Full Stack Web Development Program at The Code Insitute.
+That requirements were to make a responsive and static website with a minimum of three pages using HTML and CSS.

 ### Functionality of Project